10-8-24 Financial Freedom Affirmations and Visualization – Cash Flow vs Networth

 The key to becoming Financially Free is to have passive income greater than your expenses.
 Passive income is income created from your assets.

-When you’re assets create enough passive income that you can pay for all of your expenses, then you are Financially Free!
+When your assets create enough passive income that you can pay for all of your expenses, then you are Financially Free!

 Networth